KaburaJ/Booking-App/README.md

 import '../utils/app_layout.dart';
 import '../utils/app_styles.dart';
 ```
-As is the norm, we importing relevant libraries
+As is the norm, we are importing the relevant libraries

 ```dart
 class ProfileScreen extends StatelessWidget {